 Reading is a lot of fun, especially narrative fiction – everyone loves a good story.
 But maybe there's more to it than that.
-Maybe everyone is, or at least tries to be, a good story themselves.

 This week’s topic is Reading, Narrative, and the Self.
 I suppose everybody has a pretty good idea of what each of those things, taken individually, means.
 Reading is something that most people do.
 A good narrative -- or story, to use a less fancy term -- is something most people enjoy.
 And a self is something everybody has.
 But I think I need to explain what reading, narrative, and the self have to do with each other.
 I’ll take them in reverse order, starting with the self.